 Again I’m thinking about what I’ll do when the detox is over.
 I don’t want to regress back to into old addictive habits.

-Day Thirty One (last day):
+Day Thirty One of living without social media (last day):

 Still on vacation, I started to work on this very post.
 The more I thought about writing it, the more I thought about the response it would get on social media.
 How would that affect me?
 Would I be able to fight the urge to constantly check responses, likes, comments, etc?